-This study was conducted as a part of a research project in the Railroad Engineering Program at the University of Illinois at Urbana-Champaign.
-The authors would like to thank the study team members, including Mohd.
-Rapik Saat for his advice and assistance on the project, and undergraduate assistants, Eunseok Choi and Mike Wnek, for their help with the data analysis.
-The authors are grateful to the sponsors of this research for supporting the work, and for their helpful suggestions on improving the graphical techniques that are the subject of this paper.
+This study was conducted as part of a research project in the Railroad Engineering Program at the University of Illinois at Urbana- Champaign.
+The authors thank the study team members, including

+M. Rapik Saat, for their advice and assistance on the project and thank undergraduate assistants Eunseok Choi and Mike Wnek for their help with the data analysis.
+The authors are grateful to the sponsors of this research for supporting the work and for their helpful suggestions on improving the graphical techniques that are the subject of this paper.